Terms and Conditions

 3.2 The client will also comprehensively inform the contractor about previous and/or ongoing similar orders.

-3.3 The client shall ensure that all documents and content necessary for the fulfilment and execution of the order are presented to the contractor in a timely manner, even without his special request, and that he is informed of all processes and circumstances that are important for the execution of the order.
+3.3 The client shall ensure that, even without the latter's specific request, all documents and content necessary for the fulfilment and execution of the order are presented to the contractor in a timely manner and that the contractor is informed of all processes and circumstances that are important for the execution of the order.
 This also applies to all documents, processes and circumstances that only become known while the contractor is working.

 3.4 If the client fails to provide the necessary cooperation (3.3) and does not provide the necessary content to fulfill the order even upon double request by the contractor, the contractor is exempted from claims due to delay in delivery.
 If the contractor is unable to complete the order within the project implementation period due to omissions on the part of the client and the contractor has asked the client to cooperate twice in vain, the work is considered to have been handed over (handover fiction) and the order has been completed.